sgoldenlab/simba/docs/Tutorial.md

 This sections create a new project for your tracking analysis.

 #### Step 1: Generate Project Config
+In this step, you will be generating your main project folder with all the sub-directories.

 1. Go to `File` and click on `Create a new project` The following windows will pop up.
 <img src="https://github.com/sgoldenlab/tkinter_test/blob/master/images/createproject.PNG" width="500" height="600" />